 The main assumption of cognitive theory is that thoughts are the primary determinants of emotions and behavior.
 The cognitive approach to learning believes that internal mental processes can be scientifically studied.
 It is centered on the mental processes by which the learner takes in, interprets, stores, and retrieves information.
 It compares the functioning of a human mind to that of a computer, in how it processes and reacts to information.
 Essentially, the cognitive theory believes that in order to understand behaviour, it is necessary to first understand what happens in the brain to cause such behaviour.

-Social Cognitive Theory (SCT)
+Social Cognitive Learning Theory (SCT)

 In the Social Cognitive Theory, three factors are taken into account: